 As for how fast those cores will run, the Ryzen Threadripper 1950X can be found running at a base clock of 3.4GHz and a boost clock of 4.0GHz.
 At the same time, the Threadripper 1920X runs at a base/boost clock of 3.5/4.0GHz.
 Finally, the 1900X runs at a base/boost clock of 3.8/4.0GHz.

-The Threadripper series will use AMD’s SMT (Simultaneous Multi-Threading) technology found in other Ryzen chips.
-Finally, the Ryzen Threadripper series processors will use a TP3 socket, which is a modified variant of the SP3 socket originally designed for AMD’s beefy server chips that go up to 32-cores.
+The Threadripper series uses AMD’s SMT (Simultaneous Multi-Threading) technology found in other Ryzen chips.
+Finally, the Ryzen Threadripper series processors uses a TP3 socket, which is a modified variant of the SP3 socket originally designed for AMD’s beefy server chips that go up to 32-cores.

 - What about graphics?
 AMD Vega release date, news and features: everything you need to know